jonatas-88/brazilian_soccer_league_bot/README.md

 This service start a shell script that restart on failure according to service that was created.
 This shell script runs the python script that put the bot running on idle mode.

+It was added function to generate a bar chart race.
+Thanks for TedPetrou from "https://github.com/dexplo/bar_chart_race"

 HOW TO USE:
 -Open the file "your_file_name_with_group_bets.cvs" and fill info related to columns according to described below:
 -nome: "NAME OF EACH PERSON"